How can we help you today?

 • Liability insurance and service packages

 Why it’s a good fit: This is a hands-on business for people who like physical work and want to start with local clients.
-You can scale by hiring a team or offering packing/storage services later on.

-32. Landscaping business or lawn care
+32. Landscaping or lawn care

 How to get started:

-• Offer services to neighbors or local businesses
+• Offer services to neighbors or local businesses.

-• Create flyers or promote in local Facebook groups
+• Create flyers or promote in local Facebook groups.

-• Build relationships for recurring services and referrals
+• Build relationships for recurring services and referrals.

 Startup requirements: